aataraxiaa/petethedeveloper-hugo/content/post/codeCoverageXcode.md

 Now that we have at least some coverage for every method in `CityProvider.swift`, we can take advantage of Xcode’s code coverage measuring capabilities and take a look at exactly what lines of code are being executed by our tests.

 In the coverage report, double-click the file we want to investigate, in this case `CityProvider.swift`.
 This will open the source editor, but it will look a bit different now that we have enabled code coverage reporting.
-We now see that on the left, the source editor is highlighting code what has **not** been executed by our tests, i.e it highlights areas that **require** code coverage.
+We now see that on the left, the source editor is highlighting code what has **not** been executed by our tests; i.e it highlights areas that **require** code coverage.
 Hovering over one of these red-colored areas further highlights the lines which were not executed;

 ![Unexecuted code highlighted in the Xcode source editor][codeCoverageXcode_image6.png]
 [codeCoverageXcode_image6.png]: /images/posts/codeCoverageXcode_image6.png "Unexecuted code highlighted in the Xcode source editor"